0j-xie0/Analyzing_Turkeyday/README.md

 # Installation
 •Clone this repo to your computer.
-•OPTIONAL: the original dataset "full_data.csv" can be found [here](https://github.com/fivethirtyeight/data/tree/master/thanksgiving-2015)
+•OPTIONAL: the original dataset can be found [here](https://github.com/fivethirtyeight/data/tree/master/thanksgiving-2015)
 •Install the requirements using pip install -r requirements.txt
 •Make sure you use Python 3.
 •You may want to install [Jupyter](http://jupyter.org/install) to run the ipynb.